HPCurtis/measurement_error_cor/README.md

 Matzke, D., Ly, A., Selker, R., Weeda, W. D., Scheibehenne, B., Lee, M. D., ... & Bouwmeester, S. (2017).
 Bayesian inference for correlations in the presence of measurement error and estimation uncertainty.
 Collabra: Psychology, 3(1).

 McElreath, R. (2020).
 Statistical rethinking: A Bayesian course with examples in R and Stan.Boca Raton: CRC Press.

-Saccenti, E., Hendriks, M. H., & Smilde, A. K. (2020).
-Corruption of the Pearson correlation coefficient by measurement error and its estimation, bias, and correction under different error models.
-Scientific reports, 10(1), 438.